slockers37/obsidian-vault/Attachments/@zhaoSelfreferencedRefractive2022 2022-04-08 10.56.30.excalidraw.md

 To keep the max sensitivity, sensing range, FOM and $S_{DDM}$ as excellent as possible, 1190nm was chosen as operating wavelength. ^mqBlDeIk

+Q: Why choose period(P) to be 320nm?

+A: Refer to 6(a) fig. At 320nm, 3 SP waves can be generated whereas decreasing the period brings down the SP waves to 2.

+As period decreases, stronger plasma wave at Na-MgF2 grating is generated while a weaker one at Au-ZnS grating.
+So, self-reference function is destroyed at   angle.

+With increasing period, distance between theta_1 and theta_2 increases while theta_2 and theta_3 merge into one. ^muzORF44

 # Embedded files
+90b338aaff9388d057d05f1136238c1fc02bee01: $$\theta_1$$
 4ada05e8f975c727c169dd5c7d525d72f1020d47: [[Attachments/Pasted Image 20220408105730_171.png]]
 5035d2f571c63b9d247aa25fc40315391a473f37: [[Attachments/Pasted Image 20220408105809_825.png]]
 50d11ec4f97c920211aa15a2af1974609a49a63f: [[Attachments/Pasted Image 20220408105958_510.png]]